JosephKav/Release-Notifier/README.md

       url: "WEBHOOK_URL"     # Required.
 The URL to send the WebHook to.
       secret: "SECRET"       # Required.
 The secret to send the WebHook with.
       desired_status_code: 0 # Optional.
 Keep sending the WebHooks until we recieve this status code (0 = accept any 2XX code).
+      delay: '0s'            # Optional.
+The duration (AhBmCs where h is hours, m is minutes and s is seconds) to delay sending the WebHook by.
       maxtries: 3            # Optional.
 Number of times to try re-sending WebHooks until we receive desired_status_code
       silent_fails: false    # Optional.
 Whether to send Slack messages to the Slacks of the Monitor when a WebHook fails maxtries times.
 ```